 Read More: What is the Cost of a Ductless Mini Split in Boise Metro and Valley County?

 - Flexibility: Mini-splits are used for individual rooms, meaning heating and cooling is flexible based on the preferences of the occupants, the temperature at the time, and whether or not the rooms are being used.
 Since each handler unit is for a separate space, you only have to heat and cool the rooms that are occupied.
 This is unlike a traditional forced air system where the air is dispersed evenly throughout the system.

 - Energy Efficiency: Since mini-splits do not use any ducts to transport the air, you save an enormous amount of energy.
 That’s when compared to baseboard heating, which uses much more electricity.
 And, experts believe that approximately 30% of your energy is lost through leaky ducts.

 - Easy to Install: If you do not already have ductwork in your home, a mini-split system may be the best option because they are very easy to install.
 You only need to create a 3 inch hole to place the conduit.
 No ducts are required, which means you do not have to tear up any walls in the process.

 - Design Flexibility: Compared to a window air conditioner, mini-splits have many more options for design.
 They can be hung on the wall or suspended from the ceiling.
 They are also safer than a window unit because the install does not allow direct access to your home.

-- Quieter: Ductless systems are much quieter than traditional systems.
+- Quieter: Ductless systems are much quieter than traditional systems because of how mini splits work.
 This is because they use an inverter compressor that speeds up or slows down based on your current needs.
 Regular systems have hard starts where the system uses a lot of energy to get going.
 These starts can cause clanking, banging, and other loud noises.